jtlieb/vessel/project_tracking.md

 # User Views
 - the down-up-down gesture can be a little finnicky when someone is starting out.
 People will probably rely on the dobule tap gesture to get started.

+# Known Limitations of EPUBX
+- loads entire book into memory.
+If this becomes an issue, may need to fork